Nelly O'Brien

 Ellen Lucy or Nelly O'Brien (4 June 1864 – 1 April 1925) was an Irish miniaturist, landscape artist, and Gaelic League activist.
+She is not to be confused with the 18th-century courtesan Nelly O'Brien.

 Life and family

 Nelly O'Brien was born Ellen Lucy O'Brien on 4 June 1864, at Cahirmoyle, County Limerick.
 She was the eldest child Edward William O'Brien and Mary O'Brien (née Spring Rice).
 Her siblings were Lucy and Dermod, with Dermod also becoming an artist.
 Her father was a landowner, and her mother was a sculptor and painter and sister of Thomas Spring Rice.
 O'Brien's grandfather was William Smith O'Brien.
 Whilst a young child, O'Brien spent two years living on the French Riviera from 1866 to 1868.
 Her mother later died of tuberculosis, and the three children were raised by their aunt, the writer and nationalist, Charlotte Grace O'Brien.
 Their father remarried in 1880, to Julia Marshall, with whom he had two sons and two daughters.
 O'Brien attended school in England from 1879, and later enrolled to study painting at the Slade School of Art.
 O'Brien met Walter Osborne through her brother Dermod, and considered herself engaged to him, but Osborne died in 1903.
 A portrait of O'Brien by Osborne is held in the Hugh Lane Gallery.
 O'Brien died suddenly on 1 April 1925 whilst visiting Dermod at 66 Elm Park Gardens, London.
 She is buried at the family plot in Cahirmoyle.